maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ### Built-In `clear()` Function

-- `clear()` allows to reset all elements in a slice back to the zero-value
+- `clear()` resets all elements in a slice back to the zero-value
 - ***WARNING: The length of the slice remains unchanged***
-  - Only resets the elements to their *zero-value*
+  - It only resets the elements to their *zero-value*
+  - It does not reset the length of the slice

 ```go
 // Resetting slice using clear()